-Assessment Question (1) Public complia ance (2) Private compliance (3) Stewardship (4) Citizenship 3.1.2 Rate the quality of event investigations.
-0 A "fix the emplo mentality is commonplace w addressing incid or other adverse events /hen ents Investigations primarily focus on identifying exposure and the root c of the exposure ause identif the exp gations focus on ying the root cause o posure and describing to control the are Incidents are regarded as learning events that spur a comprehensive look at culture, processes, and safety systems that led to the event 3.1.3 What happens with investigation results?
-0 Reported to the regulator if requ but no systemic tracking, correct actions or closure/sharing corrective actior iired, ive of Corrective actions are tracked and are predominantly focused rule changes, personal protective equipment, a training tracked include value o learned tive actions are d to closure and e more focus on high controls; lessons d are shared hout organization 0 Systemic approach to tracking/closing actions using high value controls; lessons learned leveraged broadly across organization to effect change and control exposure (e.g., leading to procedural or policy changes throughout organization, where applicable) 3.2 Hazard Reco ogni . tion Assessment Question (1) Public compliance (2) Private compliance (3) S tewardship (4) Citizenship 3.2.1 What kind of process is used by frontline workers to recognize and report wildfire hazards?
-0 No formal process Ň rocess exists to report rildfire hazards but no raining or feedback 0 is trained i is commur tablished, workforce n the process, and it nicated widely; there nt follow-up to posure $\cup$ Process established and communicated for wildfire hazard reporting; workforce is trained in the process and encouraged to report wildfire hazards; results broadly shared across organization to spur learning and exposure reduction
+Assessment Question (1) Public Compliance (2) Private Compliance (3) Stewardship (4) Citizenship root cause analysis? reported to OSHA, CPUC reportable ignitions, or incidents required to be reported to Energy Safety (pursuant to Cal.
+Code Regs. title 14, section 29301) work-related injuries involving days away from work and fire incidents that do not meet CPUC reporting standards fatal, including near misses evaluate high risk situations for proactive opportunities to reduce exposure 3.1.2 Rate the quality of event investigations.
+A "fix the employee" mentality is commonplace when addressing incidents or other adverse events Investigations primarily focus on identifying exposure and the root cause of the exposure Investigations focus on identifying the root cause of the exposure and describing actions to control the exposure Incidents are regarded as learning events that spur a comprehensive look at culture, processes, and safety systems that led to the event 3.1.3 What happens with investigation results?
+Reported to the regulator if required, but no systemic tracking, corrective actions or closure/sharing of corrective actions Corrective actions are tracked and are predominantly focused on rule changes, personal protective equipment, and training Corrective actions are tracked to closure and include more focus on high value controls; lessons learned are shared throughout organization Systemic approach to tracking/closing actions using high value controls; lessons learned leveraged broadly across organization to effect change and control exposure (e.g., leading to procedural or policy changes throughout organization, where applicable)

+3.2 Hazard Recognition

+Assessment (1) Public (2) Private (3) (4) Citizenship Question Compliance Compliance Stewardship 3.2.1 What kind of process is used by frontline workers to recognize and report wildfire hazards?
+No formal process Process exists to report wildfire hazards but no training or feedback Process established, workforce is trained in the process, and it is communicated widely; there is consistent follow-up to reduce exposure Process established and communicated for wildfire hazard reporting; workforce is trained in the process and encouraged to report wildfire hazards; results broadly shared across organization to spur learning and exposure reduction

-3.3 Anticipation 3.3 Anticipation, Resilience, and Learning Assessment Question (1) Public compliance (2) Private compliance (3) Stewardship (4) Citizenship 3.3.1 What structures, systems, and/or processes have been established to encourage sensitivity to weak signals of wildfire hazards? Ŭ No formal process or structure Workforce is encouraged to report wildfire hazards as it sees them 0 System established for reporting and mitigating wildfire hazards; leaders encourage reporting of weak signals 0 A cross-functional team is established to proactively look for, track, and mitigate wildfire hazards and potential black swan situations 3.3.2 What steps are taken to ensure frontline supervisors and workforce can respond quickly to upset conditions?
-0 No formal training or preparation Common upset conditions have been identified and response protocols are reviewed regularly 0 Simulations and drills are conducted regularly to prepare the workforce 0 Simulations and drills are conducted regularly to practice responses to upset conditions and leaders have instilled a "what could go wrong?" mentality
+3.3 Anticipation, Resilience, and Learning

+Assessment Question (1) Public Compliance (2) Private Compliance (3) Stewardship (4) Citizenship 3.3.1 What structures, systems, and/or processes have been established to encourage sensitivity to weak signals of wildfire hazards?
+No formal process or structure Workforce is encouraged to report wildfire hazards as it sees them System established for reporting and mitigating wildfire hazards; leaders encourage reporting of weak signals A cross-functional team is established to proactively look for, track, and mitigate wildfire hazards and potential black swan situations 3.3.2 What steps are taken to ensure frontline supervisors and No formal training or preparation Common upset conditions have been identified and response Simulations and drills are conducted regularly to Simulations and drills are conducted regularly to practice responses to upset conditions and